 This year in particular, those extra days made all the difference.
 I ended up doing four shows this fall in addition to this Backyard Sale, which is one or two more shows than I should have done.
 Covid uncertainty made scheduling very difficult.
-So I was cranking at full-speed since mid-August just to have an adequate amount of inventory.
-I finished every show with a single digit number of pots, which means I really did not have enough.
-Even though I barely took any days off in months.
-And for the last two events (PMA Craft Show and the Backyard Sale) I was making extra pots with each cycle, often working until 8 or 9pm.
+So I was cranking at full-speed since mid-August just to have an adequate amount of inventory, barely taking any days off.
+Still, I really did not have enough.
+I pulled out all of my tricks for making my displays look fuller than they were.
+For the last two months, I was making extra pots with each cycle, often working until 8 or 9pm.

 Next year, I will try to plan my schedule better.
 Although Covid might still make that hard.

 Here’s the bad part about doing an outdoor event in December: the weather really isn’t reliable enough at this time of year.
 It doesn’t help that local meteorologists tend to exaggerate all the time, which means it’s hard to know when to take them seriously or not.
 The forecast changed every day for a week leading up to the sale.
-Luckily on Saturday, the temperatures were quite warm, and the rain held off until it got dark.
+Luckily on Saturday, the temperatures were quite warm, winds were gusty but it wasn’t raining.

-This is when things turned ugly.
-The same storm system that caused massive tornadoes in the middle of the country arrived on the east coast.
+On Saturday night, things turned ugly.
+The same storm system that caused tornadoes in the middle of the country arrived on the east coast.
 I was pretty tired from having gotten up at 5am, and had planned on going to bed early.
 When the winds began howling I decided to stay up as late as possible, just to keep an eye on my canopy.
 I only had a small inventory left, and it was all being stored under the canopy.
-This is one of those times when I am pretty sure I have a guardian angel, who told me to stay up late, and had me walk over to the back door in the kitchen to check on the canopy, and witness as a crazy gust of wind caused the canopy to slide over by a few feet, then start to collapse.
+This is one of those times when I am pretty sure I have a guardian angel.
+The angel told me to stay up late, and had me walk over to the back door in the kitchen to check on the canopy, so I there watching as a crazy gust of wind caused the canopy to slide over by a few feet, then start to collapse.
 Therefore I was able to intervene right away.